reduxjs/redux/docs/advanced/AsyncActions.md

 ## Connecting to UI

-Dispatching async actions is no different from dispatching synchronous actions, so we won’t discuss this in detail.
+Dispatching async actions is no different from dispatching synchronous actions, so we won't discuss this in detail.
 See [Usage with React](../basics/UsageWithReact.md) for an introduction into using Redux from React components.
 See [Example: Reddit API](ExampleRedditAPI.md) for the complete source code discussed in this example.

 ## Next Steps